jlmelville/uwot/README.md

 ## News

+*November 10 2025* `uwot` version 0.2.4 has been released to CRAN.
+This was mainly to avoid a test potentially starting to fail due to an incorrect use of `testthat`.
+However, as part of some other small fixes, optional dependencies (e.g. RSpectra) will now be correctly detected and used if installed even if not loaded.
+This could have an effect on output (but the old behavior was a bug).

 *February 24 2025* `uwot` version 0.2.3 has been released to CRAN.
 This release mainly fixes some bugs, including one that was causing an error with an upcoming version of R-devel.
 One new feature: set `rng_type = "deterministic"` to use a